bittiez/ResponseBot/README.md

 # Configuration
 **replyToPlayer**: false

-If **false**, this will send the response to the entire server as a broadcast, if **true** it will send the response directly to the player
+- If **false**, this will send the response to the entire server as a broadcast, if **true** it will send the response directly to the player

 **requiredPrefix**: ""

-If this is set to something such as **"?"**, the bot will only listen to chat that begins with ?
+- If this is set to something such as **"?"**, the bot will only listen to chat that begins with ?
 (So a player could type ?what is our website), if left blank the bot will listen to everything

+More config options here:

 https://github.com/bittiez/ResponseBot/blob/master/src/config.yml